myon98/98fmplayer/README.md

 $ cd win32/x86
 $ make
 ```
-Reads drum sample from the directory in which `fmplayer.exe` is placed.
+Reads drum sample from the directory in which `98fmplayer.exe` is placed.
 Uses DirectSound (WinMM if there is no DirectSound) to output sound.
 This works on Windows 2000, so it is  theoretically possible to run this on a real PC-98.
 (But it was too heavy for my PC-9821V12 which only has P5 Pentium 120MHz, or on PC-9821Ra300 with P6 Mendocino Celeron 300MHz)